Three charged with criminal damage after soup thrown at Van Gogh paintings

 “3 Just Stop Oil supporters have thrown soup over 2 of Van Gogh(‘s) paintings in the ‘Poets and Lovers’ exhibition at the National Gallery”.

-The National Gallery confirmed on Friday the three activists had been arrested and the paintings remain unharmed.
+The National Gallery confirmed on Friday the three activists had been arrested and the paintings remain undamaged.

 A statement said: “At just after 2.30pm this afternoon, three people entered room six of the National Gallery Van Gogh: Poets and Lovers exhibition.